yingweiwo

 Additional Infomation

-Vipidia is indicated in adults aged 18 years and older with type 2 diabetes mellitus to improve glycaemic control in combination with other glucose lowering medicinal products including insulin, when these, together with diet and exercise, do not provide adequate glycaemic control (see sections 4.
-4, 4.
-5 and 5.
-1 for available data on different combinations).
+Vipidia is indicated for adults aged 18 years and older with type 2 diabetes, in combination with other hypoglycemic agents (including insulin) to improve glycemic control, particularly in cases where diet and exercise combined with other hypoglycemic agents do not provide adequate glycemic control (see Sections 4.4, 4.5, and 5.1 for available data on different combinations).

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.